ionpetro/angular-academy/README.md

 # Exercises

 1. Create a movie-item component that will be a child of movies-list.
-It will trigger an event when the user clicks on a movie, and the movies-list will listen to that event and trigger another event for app-root.
+It will trigger an event when the user clicks on a movie, and the movies-list will listen to that event and trigger another event for app-root to pass down to movie-details.

 ```html
 <app-root>